practicalli/engineering-playbook/docs/programming-languages/python/uv.md

 # UV Python Package Manager

-[UV](https://docs.astral.sh/uv/){target=_blank} is an extremely fast Python package manager written in Rust, designed to replace tools like pip and pip-tools.
+[UV](https://docs.astral.sh/uv/){target=_blank} is an extremely fast Python package manager written in Rust, an alternative to pip and associated pip-tools.

 UV can manage project dependencies, creating Python virtual environments, and executing command-line tools.

 !!!
-TIP "Uv tool is a very simple way to install python tools"
+TIP "Uv tool is a very simple way to install Python tools"

 ## Install